 For artistic types, the big city is definitely the place to be!
 Whether you want to intern, audition, or volunteer, or simply take in all the great plays you can, Atlanta’s thriving community theater scene offers opportunities galore.

-- Oglethorpe boasts partnerships with outstanding local theaters: Alliance Theatre, Georgia Ensemble Theatre, Horizon Theatre Company, and Capitol City Opera Company.
+- Oglethorpe boasts partnerships with outstanding local theaters: Actor’s Express, Alliance Theatre, Georgia Ensemble Theatre, Horizon Theatre Company, and Capitol City Opera Company.
 Through these exciting partnerships, students will find additional opportunities to serve as teaching assistants for grade school-age students, work on the technical or backstage crew, appear on stage in polished productions at the Conant Performing Arts Center, and complete internships in theatre administration.

-- Oglethorpe Theatre students and graduates have excellent options for internships, including Actor’s Express, Theatrical Outfit, Georgia Ensemble Theatre, Alliance Theatre, Synchronicity Theatre, Chattanooga Theatre Centre, Dad’s Garage Theatre Company, Essential Theatre, Horizon Theatre, Music Circus Sacramento, Theatre du Reve, The Imperial OPA, the Atlanta Shakespeare Tavern, Trinity Shakespeare (Fort Worth, TX), and the Atlanta-based Turner Broadcasting System (TBS).
+- Oglethorpe Theatre students and graduates have excellent options for internships, including Actor’s Express, Theatrical Outfit, Georgia Ensemble Theatre, Alliance Theatre, Synchronicity Theatre, Chattanooga Theatre Centre, Dad’s Garage Theatre Company, Essential Theatre, Horizon Theatre, Music Circus Sacramento, Theatre du Reve, The Imperial OPA, Atlanta Shakespeare Tavern, Trinity Shakespeare (Fort Worth, TX), and the Atlanta-based Turner Broadcasting System (TBS).

 - Led by faculty and staffed by a talented crew of student actors, designers, and technicians, Oglethorpe University Theatre mounts four productions each year – offering helpful hands-on experience for each and every student.
 The theatre program also provides resources and mentorship to student-led theatre troupes so they can produce their own productions.